firstuserhere/hackathon-attention-superposition/README.md

 ## Visualization of training run

-This is where our project submission image came from.
+This is where our project submission image came from -- it just shows how the token and positional embedding project into the 2-dimensional `d_head` space for each head, animated across the course of the 1000-epoch training run.
 For posterity, you can view for any head, though head 19 specifically was the one discussed in our submission.

 | ![Head 0](attn_projection_anims/head-000.gif) | ![Head 1](attn_projection_anims/head-001.gif) |
 | --- | --- |